Steel Cut Oats Nutritional ValueBy: Bob's Red Mill | March 3 2018

-When cooking steel cut oats, its is important to know what you're consuming.
+When cooking steel cut oatmeal, its is important to know what you're consuming.
 Steel cut oats are low calorie, weighing in at only 170 calories per 1/4 cup serving of dry oats.
 They contain about 3g of fat and are low in saturated fat.
 They also contain no cholesterol and no sodium.

 Steel cut oats provide 5g of fiber per 1/4 cup serving of dry oats, which is about double the amount of fiber you can get from rolled oats.

 They contain 29g of carbs and also provide a healthy amount of calcium, magnesium, iron, antioxidants, and B vitamins.
 They also provide 158mg of potassium.

 As you can see, there are a variety of reasons why steel cut oats make a wonderful addition to a healthy and balanced diet.

 Steel cut oats nutrition is largely same as other oats in every way except the fiber content and density.
 The fiber content and density of steel cut oats are what makes them so filling and beneficial.